 - The Mesh APs use wireless beacons to advertise their capabilities.
-Mesh APs connect to each other using the information in the beacons.
-One mesh point per AP is supported. - Mesh points forward all traffic into the wired network through mesh point root APs.
+Mesh APs connect to each other using the information in the beacons. - Mesh points forward all traffic into the wired network through mesh point root APs.
 A root AP is an AP connected to the wired network.
-Mesh points find the optimum path to a mesh point root AP. - The path between any two APs is one hop.
+Mesh points find the optimum path to a mesh point root AP. - With Monitor Primary Port Link enabled, if a root AP loses connection to the backhaul, the non-root APs scan for a new root AP and the original root performs service as a non-root AP.
+When the original root AP restores connectivity, it resumes the role of root AP.
+Through the use of Automatic Channel Selection (ACS), the optimum path is restored. - The path between any two APs is one hop.
 The path to a mesh point root can consist of multiple hops.
 In a mesh point network, APs automatically determine the best path to each mesh point root AP.
 A single hop path is not necessarily better than a path with multiple hops. - A mesh network is self-healing.
 The network reforms when an AP fails, preventing a single point of failure. - Both bridged WLAN services and tunneled WLAN services are supported.